Cvoviedo/itd210-portfolio/README.md

 Hello this is Cameron, I'm in the process of creating a fun visual learning site about the Paleozoic era.
 I used studio code and AI for my layouts and images.
 This site was create for an ITD 210 project.
+Capstone 3 - Gallery page.
+Add gallery page with images and cards.
+Used caption and descriptions on images, and added a credit section.
+Fixed about page using Tailwind styles instead.
+Fixed index page white gap at the bottom of the page.